Onit Documentation

 Most importantly, you’ll need to select the Update button at the bottom right of the Wizard to save all your hard work.

-Congratulations!
-You’ve created your very first App!
+Congratulations —you’ve created your very first App!

 Take a moment to play around with it.
 Launch a new Record and visit it from the App’s dashboard.
 You can make a comment, add a new participant, edit its details, and change its Phase.

-Your new App doesn’t do a whole lot yet, but don’t be discouraged.
+Your new App doesn’t do a whole lot yet but don’t be discouraged.
 There’s a lot more you can do to build out the powerful, dynamic solutions your business problems have been waiting for.

 And remember: after creating an App using the Wizard, most of its configuration takes place within the App’s Advanced Designer.
 Take a dive into our other tutorials to get a feel for the different ways you can enhance your App.